WordPress/WordPress/wp-content/themes/twentyfifteen/readme.txt

 * WordPress
 * YouTube

-Social networks that aren't currently supported will be indicated by a circular icon with a diagonal line through the center.
+Social networks that aren't currently supported will be indicated by a generic share icon.

 = How do I add a description for my menu link in navigation? =